-- Ridley Rocks Inc. Management and exploration fees - SW Project Management Project management and exploration fees - Michael Thicke Geological Consulting Inc. Exploration fees - Candente Copper Corp. shared administrative expenses with a Company related by directors and management in common
+- Ridley Rocks Inc. Management and exploration fees. - SW Project Management Former Vice President, project management and engineering fees. - Michael Thicke Geological Consulting Inc. Exploration fees. - Candente Gold Corp.
+Shared expenses with a company related by common directors and management. - Lotz CPA Inc. Financial services, fees thereto.

-The Company incurred the following fees and expenses in the normal course of operations for key management personnel for the year ended March 31, 2018 and 2017.
+The Company incurred the following fees and expenses in the normal course of operations for key management personnel for the year ended March 31, 2019 and 2018.
 Expenses have been measured at the exchange amount that is determined on a cost recovery basis.